 Get Outside in the Spring

 - Go fishing – I love casting a line into a lake or stream and just chilling out for a bit.
 Some people fish for dinner, some for fun, others as a form of relaxation.
 I hardly ever catch anything.
-Doesn’t much matter.
+It doesn’t much matter.

-- Plant a garden – A garden is the gift that keeps on giving.
+- Plant a garden – A garden is a gift that keeps on giving.
 Not only will you get to harvest your own fruits and veggies, but if you’re one of those people that needs a task to enjoy the outdoors, caring for the garden is one of the best.
-There’s lots to accomplish out there — planting, weeding, hoeing, harvesting.
+There are lots to accomplish out there — planting, weeding, hoeing, harvesting.
 I can’t think of many activities that are more enjoyable.
+You can even make working in the garden an exercise in mindfulness.
 In fact, one of the reasons I haven’t made the move to travel full time is that I would miss my garden too much.

 - Take up photography – Aside from my dogs, my camera is my most trusty sidekick.
 Learning and practicing is a great incentive to get outside, especially during the golden hours near sunrise and sunset.